How to Become a Pro Skater

 Get connected with the local skate community, who can encourage you and spread news of your success.
 Joining local groups and attending lots of competitions will help you make friends and perform in front of skateboard company representatives.
 Events of all shapes and sizes are open for amateur skateboarding.
 Getting experience competing in events is often the determining factor for later skateboarding opportunities.
 Remember, there is a big gap between skateboarding while practicing and skateboarding inside an event.
 Being watched and cheered by the crowd is both an exhilarating and nerve-wracking situation, and sponsors want to make sure their skaters can perform under pressure.
 Check out your local skateboard shop to learn about competitions in your area!

 4. Construct your image and build a following

-Once your competition results prove your ability, take some time to analyze your image.
-Are you wearing the right clothes?
+Once your competition results prove your ability, take some time to analyze your online presence.
+Are you repping brands you believe in?
 Are you able to take a fall and get on your feet with a smile on your face?
 Are you establishing any connection with the public watching your performance?
 Successful pro skateboarders are people bright personalities, capable of driving spectators insane with unbelievable skills.